Syrup spills onto roadway after tractor-trailer overturns in West Conshohocken

-WEST CONSHOHOCKEN, Pennsylvania (WPVI) -- It's a sticky situation in West Conshohocken, Montgomery County on Thursday evening.
+WEST CONSHOHOCKEN, Pennsylvania (WPVI) -- It was a sticky situation in West Conshohocken, Montgomery County on Thursday evening.

 A tractor-trailer carrying syrup jackknifed around 1 p.m. on the Blue Route ramp to Route 23 in West Conshohocken, Pennsylvania.

-The view from Chopper 6 shows crews working to clean up the mess.
+The view from Chopper 6 showed crews working to clean up the mess.

-The accident is causing a traffic headache.
-Travelers should expect delays tonight near the Blue Route ramp.

 No injuries have been reported.